Jyotish2002/Farmer/README.md

 - Input: crop type, area, input cost

 ### Pest Detection
-- Image upload for crop/pest analysis
-- Gemini Vision API integration
-- Returns pest/disease name, cause, treatment, and prevention tips
+- **Specialized ML Detection**: User uploads a crop image for analysis by a custom-trained machine learning model (e.g., MobileNetV2) that accurately identifies the specific pest or disease.

+- **AI-Generated Solutions**: The identified disease name is then sent to the Google Gemini API, which returns a detailed action plan including the cause, treatment options, and prevention tips.

 ### AI Chatbot
 - Integrated chatbot in dashboard